kobi-2/kobi-2/README.md

 -->

 ### Hi there 👋
-I do CS, Development, try to learn ML, DL, and umm some stuffs :)
+I do CS, Development (only the interesting ones:) ), try to learn AI/ML, and umm some stuffs :)
 <!--
 **kobi-2/kobi-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->